luuquangtrung/luuquangtrung.github.io/_posts/2021-12-04-linearization-notes.md

 toc:
 	- name: Introduction
 	- name: Some linearization techniques
-		subsections:
 		- name: Max-min functions
 		- name: Rounding functions: Ceil and Floor
 		- name: Product of two binary variables
 		- name: Product of multiple binary variables
 		- name: Product of a binary and a non-negative continuous variable
 		- name: Activate or deactivate a specific constraint
 		- name: Preventing loops in linear directed graph
 	- name: References
 ---